Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 .. image:: ../_static/imgs/01_03.png
     :align: center

-If you want to create a new code, click FileNewFileSave as (name.c or name.py).
+If you want to create a new code, click File -> New -> File -> Save as (name.c or name.py).
 Then write the code.

-Generate an executable file by clicking menu bar Build->Build.
+Generate an executable file by clicking menu bar Build -> Build.

 .. image:: ../_static/imgs/01_04.png
     :align: center

-Then execute the generated file by clicking menu bar Build->Execute.
+Then execute the generated file by clicking menu bar Build -> Execute.

 .. image:: ../_static/imgs/01_05.png
     :align: center